 - • Children will eat snacks and lunch out of their own packed lunches.
 The school will not be preparing food.

 - • Hand washing, health and safety practices and personal space awareness are increased.

-Parent teacher conferences will be prescheduled and conducted via phone or video conferencing or outside while wearing face coverings and social distancing.
+Parent teacher conferences will be prescheduled and conducted via phone or video conferencing or outside or inside while wearing face coverings and social distancing.

-Families seeking enrollment can visit the facility only when children are not present.
-Only one family at a time may visit and the family must comply with the health check, physical distancing and face covering requirements.
+Families seeking enrollment can schedule a visit to the facility only when children are not present.

 There will be ongoing communication to families about their child’s day and education about our covid 19 policies, the latest health guidance, and how family and staff behaviors outside of the program impact the health and safety of staff and other children and families at this facility.